Omeprazole

 • If you take omeprazole for more than 3 months, the levels of magnesium in your blood may fall.

-• Tell your doctor if you get these side effects.
+• Tell your healthcare provider if you get these side effects.

 • Signs of low vitamin B12 such as feeling very tired, a sore and red tongue, mouth ulcers and pins and needles.